CCA School Board of Education

 The Board of Education is responsible for the high-level planning, policy-making and systemic evaluation of the Clear Creek Amana Community School District.
 The Board approves and acts upon matters required by law, and hires, supervises and evaluates the Superintendent.

-Regular meetings of the Board of Education are scheduled the third Wednesday of each month at 6:30 PM primarily at the Clear Creek Elementary in Oxford.
-All meeting notices are posted on the district website and shared with local media.
+Regular meetings of the Board of Education are scheduled the third Wednesday of each month at 6:00 PM at the Clear Creek Amana Administration Office at 1486 Highway 6 NW, Oxford.
+All meeting notices are posted on the district website.
 The Board of Education serves the public and all of its meetings, including committee meetings, are open to the community.
 Public attendance and input are encouraged by the Board of Education.
-Minutes of past meetings and agendas for upcoming meetings are regularly posted.
+Board agendas, minutes and policies may be found through the District website.

 According to Iowa Open Meetings Law, the state law permits the Board to to into closed session only to discuss personnel matters, property acquisition, consult with attorneys, etc. These sessions must be posted and all actions must conform with the law.

-- POLICY: Bob Broghammer, Eileen Schmidt, Kathy Swenka
+- POLICY: Bob Broghammer, Eileen Schmidt, Michelle Emmel

-- BARGAINING NEGOTIATIONS: Bob Broghammer, Jennifer Mooney, Matt McAreavy
+- BARGAINING NEGOTIATIONS: Jennifer Mooney, Matt McAreavy, Abdouramane Bila

-- PPEL: Bob Broghammer, Jennifer Mooney, Matt McAreavy
+- PPEL: Michelle Emmel, Jennifer Mooney, Matt McAreavy

-- TRANSPORTATION: Eileen Schmidt, Kathy Swenka, Jeff Tackaberry
+- TRANSPORTATION: Eileen Schmidt, Bob Broghammer, Michelle Emmel

-- SIAC: Jeff Tackaberry, Bob Broghammer, Nikki Knapp
+- SIAC: Bob Broghammer, Nikki Knapp, Abdouramane Bila

 - AUDIT & FINANCE: Jennifer Mooney, Matt McAreavy, Nikki Knapp